HuRuilizhen/HuRuilizhen.github.io/_posts/2025-02-02-Intelligent-Agent-Prolegomenon.md

   Action --> Environment
 </div>

 **Perception Systems** have a **see function** and an **action function**.
 The see function is the agent's ability to observe its environment, while the action function represents the agent's decision making process.
-The output of the **see function** is a **percept**:
+The output of the **see function** is a **percept** which maps environment states to percepts:

 $$
     see: E \to Per
 $$

-which maps environment states to percepts.
-The **action function** is now a function:
+The **action function** is now a function which maps sequences of percepts to actions:

 $$
     action: Per^* \to A
 $$
-which maps sequences of percepts to actions.

 We now consider agents that maintain state.
-These agents have some internal data structure, which is typically used to record information about the environment state and history.
+These agents have some internal data structure, which is typically used to **record information about the environment state and history**.
 Let $I$ be the set of all internal states of the agent.
 The perception function $see$ for a state-based agent is unchanged:

 $$
     see: E \to Per
 $$

-The action-selection function $action$ is now defined as a mapping
+The action-selection function $action$ is now defined as a mapping from **internal states** to **actions**.

 $$
     action: I \to Ac
 $$

-from internal states to actions.
-An additional function $next$ is introduced, which maps an internal state and percept to an internal state:
+An additional function $next$ is introduced, which maps an **internal state and percept** to an **internal state**:

 $$
     next: I \times Per \to I